EricNeid/rx-location-services/README.md

 RX-location-services is a simple wrapper around some of Androids Location APIs.
 Currently supported:

 * GoogleLocationService - using GoogleFusedLocationProvider for Location updates
+* AndroidLocationService - using LocationManager for Location updates
 * BearingSensorService - using accelerometer and magnetic sensor for bearing updates

 ## Gradle